jeffpar/mandelbot/README.md

 Copyright: © Jeff Parsons 2017

-License: This is an open-source project that may be freely reused in any way.
-All I ask is that you provide attribution along with the above copyright in any derivative work.
+License: This is an open source project that may be freely reused in any derivative work, provided you include some attribution along with the above copyright.